Genusbiz/docs/developers/defining-an-app-model/data/object-class-diagram.md

 *   In the **Actions** menu, click **Forward Engineering**.
 *   Select which classes you would like to script.
 To add one or more class, press CTRL and click the classes in the **Available Classes** list, and then click **Select**.
 To remove one or more selected classes, press CTRL and click the classes in the **Selected Classes** list, and then click **Remove**.
 To select or remove all classes, click **Select All** or **Remove All** respectively.
 You can filter the types of classes to display by selecting the **View** check boxes below the **Available Classes** list.
 *   Click **Next**.
 *   Choose which SQL-statements you would like to include in the script and the vendor version for the database where you are planning to run the script.
-By default the database vendor version for your Directory is selected.
+By default the database vendor version for your app model is selected.
 *   Click **Next** to generate the SQL-script.
 *   To copy the script to the clipboard, click **Copy to Clipboard**.
 To save the script to a file, click **Save to File**.
 *   Click **Finish**.